Let’s get started on this Phasmophobia Review.

 Here are some Phasmophobia Tips and Tricks

 - Each ghost will also have a strength and a weakness like doesn’t like salt or being very fast.
-Take time to learn the ghosts in the journal
+Take time to learn about the ghosts in the journal

 - The entire time you are in the haunted location your sanity will slowly drop.
 If you want more ghost events lower your sanity.
 Want an even faster drop?
 Use the Ouiji board.